 I love to talk - to you, with you, about work, about everything.
 I’ve been known to gab too much, so if I need to move on and get to the point, you won’t hurt my feelings saying so.

-I assume you know more than me when it comes to technical topics.
+I will often assume you know more than me on technical topics in your specialty.
 I do my best to stay on top of things.
-I'm a front-end engineer by trade and a full-stack engineer by necessity, but I promise you're a better engineer than I am.
-I'm going to lean on that to everyone's advantage.
+I’m a product engineer by trade and a platform engineer by hobby, but I promise you’re likely a better engineer than I am.
+I’m going to lean on that to everyone’s advantage.

 I believe in the unstoppable power of shipping small.
 This is as important for managing as it is development.
 I like to iterate on feedback in small, achievable increments.
-If you're surprised during a review, I consider that a complete and utter failure on my part.
+If you’re surprised during a review, I consider that a failure on my part.

 I’ll give you as much detail as I think you need.
 If you need more, ask for it.
 If I can’t give it immediately, I’ll make finding it my top priority.